Xorlent/SimpleFIM/README.md

 SimpleFIM is designed to allow anyone to implement no-cost file integrity monitoring on critical Windows assets in a matter of minutes:
 1. Download
 2. Run installer
 3. Set Syslog and/or SMTP details
+   You can even save yourself some time by copying your SimpleFIM configuration file to all machines once the installs are complete

 ## Prerequisites
 1. A Windows machine with PowerShell